-When you get into drying and curing your meats, monitoring temperature, humidity and airflow are time-consuming and frustrating as it gets.
+When you get into drying and curing your meats, monitoring temperature, humidity and airflow are as time-consuming and frustrating as it gets.
 Some have even suggested using a wine refrigerator.
 Is this possible?
 If so, what is the best wine refrigerator to cure meat, make prosciutto, and jerky or dry vegetables?

 Best Wine Refrigerator for Curing Meat, Prosciutto, Jerky, and Drying Vegetables.
 The best wine fridge for curing and drying is the NutriChef 15 Bottle Thermoelectric red and white wine cooler.
 It is inexpensive, allows for up to 10 pounds of meats to be cured at a time, and offers reduced electricity consumption.